nibitoff/Web-programming/README.md

 # Web-programming
-Web-programming at second year at ITMO
+Web-programming labs from second year at ITMO